JunichiroKohari/django-pl/README.md

 # booklist

 ## purpose
-just a test of django
+Just a test of django

 ## versions
 :Python: 3.11